 Philodendron Micans Care Guide

 The Philodendron Micans or Velvet Leaf Philodendron is a very aptly named chap with his big, velvety-soft, heart-shaped leaves.
 His proper name is Philodendron hederaceum var. hederaceum (yes, really, he's all that).
-He's a bit of a newbie in NZ but is slowly starting to appear in stores without selling out the same day.
-We give him a 3 out of 5 LTLC Rating.
-Easy to medium level care with some simple considerations.
+He's a relative newbie in NZ but is slowly starting to appear for sale more often and the price is coming down.
+I give him a 2.5 out of 5 LTLC Rating.
+At the easy end of medium level care, with some simple considerations.
+If you can keep a heart leaf Philodendron or Philodendron Brasil healthy and happy, you'll find Philodendron Micans just the same to care for.

 And that colour!
-New leaves come out bronze with bright emerald green along the veins.
+New leaves come out a pinky-bronzey green with bright emerald green along the veins.
 They have gorgeous reddish-brown undersides too.
-Over time they darken to a bronzey-purpley-sage, sort-of rusty-green (yes, its hard to describe, and even harder to photograph due to that super soft velvety fuzz on the leaves).
+Over time they darken to a bronzey-purpley-sagey-dark-green, sort-of a rusty-green (yes, its very hard to describe, and even harder to photograph due to that super soft velvety fuzz on the leaves).
 You really need to see them in real life to appreciate them.
 Just try not to constantly pat those soft leaves!
 Keep reading for the full care guide...

 Temperature & Light

 Medium to bright indirect light is ideal.
-Lower light can be tolerated by the Micans but don't expect much growth so not ideal for long.
+Lower light can be tolerated by the Micans but don't expect much growth, so not ideal for long.
 Tolerate and thrive are not the same thing.
-Around 18 to 24 degrees is a nice comfortable range for the Micans during the day and down to around 12 degrees at night, but we find they tolerate lower temperatures at night in winter if the rest of the conditions are ideal.
+Around 18 to 24 degrees is a nice comfortable range for the Micans during the day and down to around 12 degrees at night, but I find they tolerate lower temperatures at night in winter if the rest of the conditions are ideal.
+They like similar conditions to other Philodendron.

 Water

-These guys aren't forgiving of over-watering, so we'd suggest keeping the soil lightly but evenly moist and avoiding soggy soil or wet feet.
-We let our Micans dry out more than our other Philodendrons between waterings.
-Almost completely dry is better than watering when still wet.
-Obviously don't let them stay totally dry for ages though.
 If in doubt, don't water.
 Wait a couple of days and check again.
-When you do water, completely soak the soil and let every drop drain out before returning your Micans to their cover pot or saucer.
-Only plant your Micans pots with drainage holes or root rot is very likely.
+When you do water, completely soak the soil y top watering until the water pours out the bottom to flush out any excess minerals.
+Let every drop drain out before returning your Micans to their cover pot or saucer.
+Only plant your Micans pots with drainage holes or root rot or fertiliser burn become much more likely.

 Soil

-It's normal for the Micans to produce long, vining stems but if it's getting extra-leggy that can be a sign of not enough light.
+It's normal for the Micans to produce long, vining stems but if it's getting extra-leggy between leaves, that can be a sign of not enough light.

 Is the Philodendron Micans pet safe?